Parliamentary Advisory Council for Transport Safety: Events

-It organises the prestigious annual Westminster Lecture on Transport Safety to help disseminate key research and knowledge about transport safety.
-Those invited to give the lecture have included Professor Danny Dorling (Sheffield University), Professor Oliver Carsten (Leeds University Institute for Transport Studies), Dr Jillian Anable (Aberdeen University), Professor Fred Wegman (SWOV – the Dutch road safety research institute) and Tony Bliss (Monash University Accident Research Centre).
+PACTS organises the prestigious annual Westminster Lecture on Transport Safety to help disseminate key research and knowledge about transport safety.
+The lecture highlights PACTS’ long-standing role in bringing together leading experts, policymakers, and practitioners to share insight and advance evidence-based safety policy.

 As part of its educational work, it also organises two conferences a year, usually held in October and March.
 These offer an opportunity for practitioners and researchers to debate key research findings and to evaluate examples of current practice in transport safety.
 Recent conferences have covered driving while impaired, vehicle design innovations and aiming for zero.

 Europe

 Recognising the importance of the European dimension in transport safety, PACTS was a co-founder of the European Transport Safety Council (ETSC) which is based in Brussels.
 This brings together representative organisations across the EU and occupies a similar position to PACTS in relation to the European Parliament and Commission.
 ETSC is a European (not EU) body and PACTS engagement is unaffected by brexit.